FlorianTseng/FlorianTseng/README.md

 - ☁️ I also have experience with **cloud computing and HPC**:
   - Jupyter Notebook
-  - High-performance computing at the WHU
+  - High-performance computing platform of the WHU

 - 🌱 I’m currently learning **graph neural networks**